-It’s easy to picture it; a small historical town surrounded by endless fields of lavender and their intoxicating fragrance.
-The lilac buds, swaying left and right in the warm, gentle breeze under the enduring mid-afternoon sun.
-It’s postcard perfect.
+It’s easy to picture it; a small, historical town surrounded by endless fields of lavender and their intoxicating fragrance.
+The lilac buds, swaying left and right in the warm, gentle breeze under an enduring mid-afternoon sun.
+It’s made for postcards and romantic novels.

-I stopped off at Molinard, the oldest perfumery in town and still family owned.
-It also happened to be the first one I encountered whilst driving into the town.
+I stopped off at the family-owned Molinard, the oldest perfumery in town.
+It also happened to be the first one I encountered while driving in – call it serendipity.

-Molinard was established in 1849 selling floral waters and Eaux de Cologne.
+Molinard was established in 1849, when its owners sold floral waters and Eaux de Cologne.
 Today, its range has vastly expanded to include Eaux de Toilette, Eaux de Parfum, soaps and solid perfumes in a great many more fragrances.

-They have a free tour around the factory where you can learn all about the history of the house and perfume making.
-Having seen Perfume – The Story Of A Murderer, I was admittedly more than a little curious.
+They offer a free tour around the factory, where you can learn all about the history of the house and perfume making.
+Having seen Perfume – The Story Of A Murderer*, it was absolutely fascinating to see it in real life.

 Custom perfume blends:

-What I found really interesting though, was the opportunity to blend my own perfume.
+What I found really fascinating was the opportunity to blend my own perfume.

 They have various blending workshops but the only one you can do without booking in advance is Le Bar des Fragrances.